Apallapu/microservice-workshop/week-2/microservice-tracing-jaeger/README.md

-# Spring Cloud Zipkin Tracing
+# microservice with with Jaeger tracing

 Examples of microservice tracing

-This project contains examples of microservice tracing with zipkin implemented with Spring Boot and Spring Cloud projects.
+This project contains examples of microservice tracing with Jaeger implemented with Spring Boot and Spring Cloud projects.

 # softwares
    1. java 8